Pry Financials raises $4.2M to make startup accounting more approachable – TechCrunch

 “I was the chief technical officer and over the years, I also took on the finance function, so it was kind of a dual CTO/CFO role.
 This was 2010 through 2020 and as technology grew, the engineering and product teams got all sorts of new tools every six months or so, whereas the finance team was just stuck in Excel,” he said.

-Started as a side project was Su was still at InDinero, Pry starts at just $50 a month and replaces those spreadsheets with easy-to-understand dashboards for accounting, financial planning and scenario modeling.
-The dashboards connect to Quickbook, Xero or bank accounts, so numbers are continuously updated.
+Started as a side project while Su was still at InDinero, Pry starts at just $50 a month and replaces those spreadsheets with easy-to-understand dashboards for accounting, financial planning and scenario modeling.
+The dashboards connect to QuickBooks, Xero or bank accounts, so numbers are continuously updated.

 Pry’s clients typically start using it after they raise seed funding, because “for most first-time founders, that’s the most amount of money you have ever received, so you need to spend more time managing it and reviewing it every month.
 And you’re spending a lot of time on payroll each month,” Su said.
 Second-time founders, meanwhile, sign up for Pry because they are sick of Excel spreadsheets.